Linear Aggregation in Tree-based Estimators: Introduction

 \subsection{Literature}

 Studying regression trees with linear aggregation functions has a long history.
 The earliest reference we are aware of is by \cite{breiman1976general} which precedes the original CART publication \citep{breiman1984classification}.
-The algorithm can be interpreted as a tree algorithm: At each node, the algorithm attempts to introduce a new split along a randomly oriented plane.
+The algorithm can be interpreted as a tree algorithm: at each node, the algorithm attempts to introduce a new split along a randomly oriented plane.
 It then fits a linear model in both children, and it accepts the split if it sufficiently reduces the residual sum of squares as captured by an F-ratio test.
 If the split is not accepted, the algorithm attempts more splits a limited number of times before declaring the node a leaf node.

-There has been much research that builds on this first algorithm, and many different variants of it have been proposed.
+There has been much research on tree-based estimators with linear aggregation functions that builds on this first algorithm, and many different variants of it have been proposed.
 Apart from a few exceptions \citep{zhu2015reinforcement}, the trees are constructed in a recursive strategy and the main differences between the algorithms are, how the splits are generated---the splitting criteria---and when splitting is halted for a node to be defined as a leaf---the stopping criteria.

 For the splitting criteria, there have been many different suggestions. \cite{Torgo:1997} spans the trees similar to the standard CART algorithm without adaptations to the new aggregation function. \cite{chaudhuri1994piecewise} and \cite{li2000interactive}, on the other hand, fit a linear model, or more generally, a polynomial model, on all units in the current node and then suggest a split by looking at the residuals of the fitted model. \cite{zeileis2008model} and \cite{rusch2013gaining}, in turn, use a two-step procedure to find a good split.
-In the first step, the algorithms also fit a linear model on all units in the current node, and they then screen for good splitting covariates using a test statistic that can be computed relatively fast.
+In the first step, the algorithms fit a linear model on all units in the current node, and they then screen for good splitting covariates using a test statistic that can be computed relatively fast.
 In a second step, the algorithm then exhaustively searches through all possible splits along the selected features.